bornamir/BT-Real-State---Django/DjangoDevNotes.md

 ```

 now if we go to `localhost:8000/admin` and enter as the superuser, we can access the Listing model and add/remove/edit data.

+## Changing admin area

+refer to lesson 37 for changing style  and lesson 38 for adding features like search and display information on every app.